The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Portfolio return: Long-term average around 7% per year.

-This is a moderate version.
-The classic 60/40 stocks vs. bonds portfolio is often suggested as a ‘sensible portfolio’.
-It will go up and down less, but it will have a slightly lower return as you have more money in bonds.
-For younger investors, this may be too conservative.
+This is a moderate version and is often suggested for those nearing retirement.
+The classic 60/40 stocks-to-bonds portfolio is often recommended as a ‘sensible portfolio.’
+It will be less volatile, but it will have a slightly lower return as you have more money in bonds.
+For some younger investors, this may be too conservative.

 A Three-Fund experimental mix: